Washer Dryer FAQ’s

 How Do Washer Dryers Work?

-If you’re torn between buying a washing machine and dryer and a washer dryer, then this section may help you choose.
-As an all-in-one, washer dryers take up less space and require less effort to achieve the same results.
+Are you torn between buying a washing machine and tumble dryer, or a washer dryer?
+This section may help you choose.
+As an all-in-one appliance, washer dryers take up less space and require less effort to achieve the same results.
 Let’s look at exactly how your washer dryer works.

 How Do You Use a Washer Dryer?